 The movement for Rakhine autonomy and federalism calls for local control of natural resources as a key tenet.
-If the National League for Democracy (NLD) government moves ahead with the Kyaukphyu projects without addressing these issues, it risks prolonging the conflict with the AA, making repatriation for the Rohingya increasingly risky and unlikely.
+If the National League for Democracy (NLD) government moves ahead with the Kyaukphyu projects without addressing these issues, it risks prolonging the conflict with the AA—and making repatriation for the Rohingya increasingly risky and unlikely.

-“The communities hope to have their own laws, their own management, their own regulation of natural resources and government – that’s why the Rakhine people support the AA, because they want their rights,” Tun Kyi, a spokesperson for the community-based organisation the Kyaukphyu Rural Development Association, told ASEAN Today.
+“The communities hope to have their own laws, their own management, their own regulation of natural resources and government – that’s why the Rakhine people support the AA, because they want their rights,” Tun Kyi, a spokesperson for the community-based Kyaukphyu Rural Development Association, told ASEAN Today.

 Local communities will bear the costs of the SEZ but see few benefits

-The Kyaukphyu SEZ falls under the China-Myanmar Economic Corridor, a key part of China Belt and Road Initiative (BRI).
+The Kyaukphyu SEZ falls under the China-Myanmar Economic Corridor, a key part of China’s Belt and Road Initiative (BRI).
 The SEZ will cover over 4,000 acres and current plans include two deep sea ports – one on Ramree Island and one on Maday Island.

 Under the latest agreement from November 2018, CITIC will hold a 70% stake in the project and the rest will be held by Myanmar’s Kyaukphyu SEZ Public Holding Company Ltd. (MKSH), a consortium of 17 companies.
 CITIC’s share is also divided among a consortium of six companies that includes Charoen Pokphand (CP), the largest private company in Thailand.

-In late April, the commander-in-chief of the Myanmar military Senior General Min Aung Hlaing visited Beijing and told Chinese President Xi Jinping that the military was prepared to help implement the BRI in Myanmar.
+In late April, the commander-in-chief of the Myanmar military, Senior General Min Aung Hlaing, visited Beijing and told Chinese President Xi Jinping that the military was prepared to help implement the BRI in Myanmar.
 The general also thanked the Chinese president for “standing against the international community over the Rakhine State issue.”